Union Station (shopping mall)

 Union Station was a shopping mall in Union City, Georgia, in southwest Metro Atlanta adjacent to Interstate 85.
-Originally "Shannon Mall", it opened in 1980 and initially thrived until the 1990s when growth in neighboring cities drew shoppers away from the mall.
-After new ownership and renovations in 2006, the name was changed from "Shannon Mall" to "Union Station Mall" in 2006.
-After many years of decline, the mall closed in November 2010, and demolition began in late October 2014 to make way for a movie studio.
+Originally Shannon Mall, it opened in 1980 and initially thrived until the 1990s when growth in neighboring cities drew shoppers away from the mall.
+In 1987, it was renamed Shannon Southpark Mall, but the name was changed back to Shannon Mall in 1999.
+After new ownership and renovations in 2006, the name was changed to Union Station Mall.
+After many years of decline, the mall closed in November 2010, and demolition began in late October 2014 to make way for Atlanta Metro Studios, a film and television studio.